Explosives trace detector: Thermo redox

 This technology is based on decomposition of explosive substance followed by the reduction of the nitro groups.
 Most military grade explosives are nitro compounds and have an abundance of NO_{2} groups on them.
 Explosive vapors are pulled into an adsorber at a high rate and then pyrolized.
 The presence of nitro groups in the pyrolized products is then detected.
 This technology has significantly more false alarms because many other harmless compounds also have an abundance of nitro groups.
 For example, most fertilizers have nitro groups which are falsely identified as explosives, and the sensitivity of this technology is also fairly low.
 A popular detector using this technology is Scintrex Trace EVD 3000.

 Chemiluminescence

-This technology is based on the luminescence of certain compounds when they attach to explosive particles.
-This is mostly used in non-electronic equipment such as sprays and test papers.
-The sensitivity is pretty low in the order of nanograms.
+This technology is based on the luminescence of specific compounds when they bind to explosive particles.
+Its sensitivity can reach the nanogram (ppb) level.
+It can be applied in non-electronic formats, such as sprays and test papers, as well as in electronic devices.